How to Buy a Home Even with Student Loan Debt

 This higher DTI may make many of you uncomfortable, and we agree.
 Remember that what a lender says you can qualify for can be much higher than what you are comfortable spending each month!

 However, most lenders like to stick to the 28/36 rule.
 And that’s where the 36% DTI from above comes into play.

-Keep in mind, your DTI and the 28/36 rule has nothing to do with your credit score or how well you pay back your debt.
-It’s looking at the amount of debt obligation you currently have when compared to your income.
-And not whether you’ve been consistent in paying your student loan and other debt each month.
-(But keep doing that please!)
+Keep in mind, your DIT and the 28/36 rule has nothing to do with your credit score or how well you pay back your debt.
+It’s looking at the amount of debt obligation you currently when compared to your income.
+Not whether you’ve been good at paying your student loan and other debt each month.
+(But keep doing that too!)